 QuantLib-Python installation on Linux

-If you don't need to modify the wrappers, you might want to try installing a precompiled binary version.
-The availability of binaries depend on your operating system; to try to install them, first make sure you have the latest version of pip by running:
+If you don't need to modify the wrappers, you can install a precompiled wheel from PyPI.
+Once you have activated the Python environment you want to use, make sure you have the latest version of pip by running:

 python -m pip install -U pip